What is family violence?

 Physical abuse

-This kind of family violence is any harmful or controlling physical behaviour that a person uses towards their partner or ex-partner.
+This is any harmful or controlling physical behaviour that a person uses towards their partner or ex-partner.
 It includes:

 - shoving, pushing, punching, hitting, slapping or biting